IsitaRex/Vibe-Sorcery/README.md

 # Vibe Sorcerer 🎼🔮
 **Summoning the perfect song for your mood, every time.**

+## Overview (10%) [300 Words]
-Vibe Sorcerer is a mood-based playlist generator designed to create seamless, emotionally cohesive playlists.
-The core idea is simple: a great playlist isn’t just a random collection of songs—it’s a journey.
-By ensuring smooth transitions between tracks and maintaining a consistent emotional vibe, Vibe Sorcerer crafts playlists that feel intentional and immersive.
+*Vibe Sorcerer* is a mood-based playlist generator designed to create emotionally cohesive listening experiences.
+Rather than compiling a random selection of tracks, it curates playlists that feel intentional and immersive—each song smoothly transitioning into the next to maintain a consistent emotional arc.
+The core hypothesis is that a great playlist mirrors an emotional journey, and cohesion can be achieved by ensuring continuity in the emotional states evoked by each track.

-## How It Works
-The magic behind Vibe Sorcerer lies in its iterative song selection process.
-Instead of throwing together a bunch of songs, the tool generates the next song based on the previous one, ensuring a natural flow.
-This approach allows the playlist to evolve organically, creating a harmonious listening experience.
+The system generates playlists iteratively.
+Starting with a single input song, it identifies its emotional qualities using [MTG Listening Models](https://github.com/MTG/essentia).
+It then generates a descriptive caption reflecting the song’s mood using a grammar-based system.
+This caption serves as input for Riffusion, a music generation model, which creates the next song in the sequence.
+This process repeats until the desired playlist length is reached, ensuring each transition is emotionally logical and musically fluid.

+The motivation behind Vibe Sorcerer stems from a lifelong passion for music.
+Listening has always been a way for me to clear my mind, process emotions, and stay present.
+I believe music is one of the most powerful tools for emotional awareness and expression.
+This project is a personal exploration of how technology can amplify the emotional power of music—and how generative systems can be used not just to create sound, but to shape feeling.
+In the future, this idea of playlist generation could support therapeutic practices by guiding listeners through carefully curated emotional states.

 ## Key Features
 - **Mood-Based Playlists**: Generate playlists tailored to your current emotional state.